milendenev0912/design-patterns/README.md

 Design patterns are not tied to any specific technology, language, or framework.
 They are conceptual solutions that can be implemented in different programming environments, whether you’re working with Java, Python, PHP, JavaScript, or others.
 Mastery of these patterns allows engineers to transition between technologies while retaining design skills that apply universally.

 ### 9. **Avoiding Anti-Patterns**
-Studying design patterns helps in recognizing and avoiding **anti-patterns**, which are poor solutions to problems that may seem effective initially but lead to technical debt or inefficiencies over time.
+Studying design patterns helps recognize and avoid anti-patterns, which are poor solutions to problems that may seem effective initially but lead to technical debt or inefficiencies over time.
 Knowing design patterns gives engineers the tools to avoid such pitfalls by implementing the right solutions from the start.

 ### 10. **Optimizing Performance and Scalability**
 Many patterns are geared towards optimizing system performance and scalability.
 For example: